Stuycs-K/T-AP1L04/README.md

 # APCS Triangle Lab

 Read the description of the constructors and methods.
-You must follow the directions, especially when it says to make new instances...
+You must follow the directions, especially when it says to make new instances of objects (hint for 2nd constructor)

 ## Constructors